 [Cosima Wagner's diary entry for 29 October 1872]

 agner was fascinated by classical Greece.
 In particular, he was interested in two aspects

-of the ancient Greek culture: firstly in the social and religious role of the Greek theatre, and secondly in the myths that had provided the content of Greek
+of the ancient Greek culture: first in the social and religious role of the Greek theatre, and secondly in the myths that had provided the content of Greek poetry

 n 1849 Wagner sketched his own drama on the subject of Achilles (WWV 81).
 It was probably while reading about this hero of the Trojan War, that Wagner encountered the story of Achilles and Telephus (Τελεϕος).